-All operations were performed by the same surgeon using DORC (Dutch Ophthalmic Research Center, Scheijdelveweg, Netherlands) two step vitrectomy cannula System (Dutch Ophthalmic Research Center, Scheijdelveweg, Netherlands) and Geuder[TM] Megatron S4 phacoemulsifier and vitrectomy system (Geuder Ltd, Germany).
-The procedure is initiated using a 20-gauge microvitreoretinal (MVR) blade at a vertical angle through the conjunctiva, sclera and pars plana 3.5 mm from the corneo_scleral limbus to create a scleral tunnel incisions.
+All operations were performed by the same surgeon using DORC (Dutch Ophthalmic Research Center, Scheijdelveweg, Netherlands) two step vitrectomy cannula System and GeuderTM Megatron S4 phacoemulsifier and vitrectomy system (Geuder Ltd, Germany).
+The viewing system in all cases was Oculus BIOM 5 (OCULUS Surgical Inc, Germany).
+The procedure was initiated using a 20-gauge microvitreoretinal (MVR) blade at a vertical angle through the conjunctiva, sclera and pars plana 3.5 mm from the corneoscleral limbus to create a scleral tunnel incisions.